 Before joining DMCA, Monica worked at a local law firm practicing criminal law and removal defense.
 She also volunteered with the Bexar County Staff Attorney’s Office, in addition to working with ProBAR representing unaccompanied immigrant children.
 Monica has experience in family-based immigration, naturalization, VAWA and U visa petitions, consular processing, and removal defense.

-Monica primarily works as DMCA’s lead consular practice senior attorney, assisting clients that appear before U.S. embassies throughout the world to obtain their immigrant or nonimmigrant visas as well as to obtain waivers for any grounds of inadmissibility that may apply in their particular case.
+Monica primarily works as DMCA’s lead consular practice attorney, assisting clients that appear before U.S. embassies throughout the world to obtain their immigrant or nonimmigrant visas as well as to obtain waivers for any grounds of inadmissibility that may apply in their particular case.
 She also handles family-based immigration cases.
 Monica is fluent in Spanish.